KitsunedFox/Miui-Settings-Mod-Magisk-Module/README.md

 # Miui Settings Mod Magisk Module

 ## Descriptions
-- A modified Settings app from Xiaomi Mi 9 Cepheus as a dependency of any Miui apps Magisk modules for non-Miui ROM.
+- A modified Settings app from Xiaomi Mi 9 cepheus as a dependency of any Miui apps Magisk modules for non-Miui ROM.
 - Sources:

 ## Requirements